 At this time, the Navy has published a Guidance regarding PFAS.
-The Navy is aware of the EPA's concerns and is currently using the guidance to investigate where PFAS may have been used in the past.
+The Navy is currently using the guidance to investigate where PFAS may have been used in the past, including sites where aqueous film forming foams (AFFF) was a possible release source.
 With respect to dioxins, the Navy is reviewing the conceptual site model of the noted sites to determine whether or not activities occurred that may have led to the release of these emerging contaminants.